Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Maret 2026 04.43.13 UTC
+- WIB: Selasa, 10 Maret 2026 05.42.27 UTC
-- WITA: Selasa, 10 Maret 2026 05.43.13 UTC
+- WITA: Selasa, 10 Maret 2026 06.42.27 UTC
-- WIT: Selasa, 10 Maret 2026 06.43.13 UTC
+- WIT: Selasa, 10 Maret 2026 07.42.27 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational